 A primary key (or surrogate key) which is usually a hashed representation of the natural key.
-For t-links, we take the natural keys (prior to hashing) represented by the foreign key columns below and create a hash on a concatenation of them.
+For Transactional Links, we take the natural keys (prior to hashing) represented by the foreign key columns below and create a hash on a concatenation of them.

 Foreign Keys (src_fk)¶

-Foreign keys referencing the primary key for each hub referenced in the t-link (2 or more depending on the number of hubs referenced)
+Foreign keys referencing the primary key for each Hub referenced in the Transactional Link (2 or more depending on the number of hubs referenced)

-A t-link payload consists of concrete data for the transaction record.
+A Transactional Link payload consists of concrete data for the transaction record.
 This could be a transaction number, an amount paid, transaction type or more.
 The payload will contain all the concrete data for a transaction.
-This field is optional because you may want to model your transactions as a T-Link, and multiple satellites (off of the T-Link).
+This field is optional because you may want to model your transactions as a Transactional Link, and multiple Satellites (off of the Transactional Link).
 This modelling approach can be useful if there are many fields, and these fields comprise multiple rates of change or types of data.